-On May 3, 2015, an article published in the New York Times reported that the FDA had received over 4,000 adverse event reports associated with the Essure contraceptive.
-These injuries included severe back / pelvic pain, heavy menstrual periods, and coils that pierced recipients’ fallopian tubes and became lodged in other organs.
+On May 3, 2015, an article published in the New York Times reported that the Food and Drug Administration had received over 4,000 adverse event reports associated with the Essure contraceptive.
+These serious injuries included severe pain, perforated organs, tubal sterilization, heavy menstrual periods, and coils that pierced recipients’ Fallopian tubes and became lodged in other internal organs.

 In a pre-approval clinical trial that involved 269 women ages 23 to 45, Essure was successfully inserted into 200 patients.
-However, in 9 women the contraceptive perforated the fallopian tube, was expelled or became stuck elsewhere in the body.
-Additionally, nearly 1 in 10 women complained of painful intercourse, and 1 in 8 reported painful menstrual periods during the first 3 months.
+However, in 9 women the contraceptive perforated the Fallopian tube, was expelled or became stuck elsewhere in the body.
+Additionally, nearly 1 in 10 women complained of painful intercourse / abdominal pain, and 1 in 8 reported painful menstrual periods during the first 3 months.

-During a later trial (PDF) of 518 women, only 449 were able to rely on Essure.
-In 21 patients, the contraceptive pierced their fallopian tubes, was expelled or migrated to other parts of the body.
-At least 8 women required a hysterectomy or surgery to remove a misplaced coil.
+During a later trial of 518 women, only 449 were able to rely on Essure.
+In 21 patients, the contraceptive pierced their Fallopian tubes, was expelled or migrated to other parts of the body.
+At least 8 women required a hysterectomy or surgery to remove a misplaced stainless steel inner coil.
 As in the first trial, participants complained of back pain, abdominal pain, and pain during intercourse.

 Essure Side Effects

-Our lawyers are reviewing potential lawsuits for women who suffered one or more of the following complications after being implanted with Essure:
+Our lawyers are reviewing potential Essure lawsuits for women who suffered one or more of the following complications after being implanted with the Essure system:

-- Migration of device outside of fallopian tubes
+- Migration of device component outside of Fallopian tubes

 - Allergic reactions

 - Fracturing of the device